Since 2019, I’ve coached more than 100 founders, CEOs, and senior executives on how to be a phenomenal operator and compassionate leader.

 Developed the global Sales Enablement team: 34 leaders strong, supporting $3B in rev, and a 2,500-person field organization.

-Amanda lives in Tiburon California with her husband Bryan, son Grayson (3), daughter Maya (14) and elder retriever Pele.
-She finds joy in cooking extended family meals, morning yoga, photography, gardening and epic trail runs on Mount Tam.
+I live in Tiburon, California with my husband Bryan, son Grayson, daughter Maya, and Labradoodle Lou.
+I find joy in cooking extended family meals, morning yoga, photography, gardening and epic trail runs on Mount Tam.

-Life takes on new meaning the moment it’s nearly lost.
-On June 22, 2017, just weeks after a stressful, complicated delivery of her son Grayson, Amanda and her family were settled back into life and enjoying the new addition to their family.
+Life takes on new meaning the moment it's nearly lost.
+On June 22, 2017, just weeks after a stressful, complicated delivery of my son Grayson, I was settled back into life and enjoying the new addition to our family.

-What started early in the morning as extreme stomach pain quickly accelerated to a harrowing trip to the ER, where the team at Marin General received her with very worrisome vital signs.
-All her organs were shutting down.
-Her troponin (stress) levels in her heart were spiking.
-She had a fever over 106.
-Her ER doctor suspected sepsis and began treatment immediately in hopes of saving her life.
+What started early in the morning as extreme stomach pain quickly accelerated to a harrowing trip to the ER, where I arrived with very worrisome vital signs.
+All my organs were shutting down.
+My troponin (stress) levels in my heart were spiking.
+I had a fever over 106.
+My ER doctor suspected sepsis and began treatment immediately in hopes of saving my life.
 Fortunately he did.

-Amanda had a group A strep blood infection which led to Advanced Septic Shock - a condition with a mortality rate of 60% or more.
-She had reached the 1-yard line of not surviving.
-After 5 days in the ICU and another several days in the cardiac unit, she was released from the hospital.
-She continued to receive care from her family and team of nurses as she made a full recovery.
+I had a group A strep blood infection which led to Advance Septic Shock — a condition with a mortality rate of 60% or more.
+I had reached the 1-yard line of not surviving.
+After 5 days in the ICU and another several days in the cardiac unit, I was released from the hospital.
+I continued to receive care from my family and team of nurses as I made a full recovery.

-Today she reflects upon that part of her journey with immense gratitude and determination to live life to the fullest.
+Today I reflect upon that part of my journey with immense gratitude and determination to live life to the fullest.

-Amanda now serves on the Sepsis Alliance Board of Directors.
+I now serve on the Sepsis Alliance Board of Directors.

-Amanda has since latched on to this passion.
-Year-round you can find her tending to her garden and growing whatever is in season and sharing it with her community.
+I latched on to this passion.
+Year-round you can find me tending to my garden and growing whatever is in season and sharing it with my community.